Depression

 Psychotherapy

-Other effective therapies include Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), and group therapy.
+Other effective therapies include Cognitive-Behavioral Therapy (CBT), Motivational Interviewing (MI), and group therapy.

 Group Therapy

-Peer pressure can have both a positive and negative impact, depending on the setting and the intent.
+Peer pressure can have both a positive and negative effect, depending on the setting and the intent.
 When treating teen depression, group therapy is a valuable resource that allows teens to practice their coping skills, see their circumstances from a different perspective, and learn from the experiences of others.

 Family Therapy